gagson/LiDAR-plus-object-detection/README.md

-# iOS-YOLOv3tiny-Object-Detection-with-the-use-of-LiDAR-Depth-Estimation-Demonstration

-## What's this demonstration app do:
+# LiDAR plus object detection:
+LiDAR distance estimation and object detection using iOS and YOLOv3tiny

+## What is it:
-Basically applying iOS LiDAR hardware to estimate the distance of object detected by custom-trained object detector (YOLOv3tiny in this case).
+Applying iOS LiDAR hardware to estimate the distance of object detected by custom-trained object detector (YOLOv3tiny in this case).

 ## Availability:
 This application only works on iPhone with LiDAR scanner hardware.